 The inside of a Kvant Spectrum with OPSL laser modules.

-The most commonly used source are laser diodes, as they are more affordable than their counterparts and have become the “standard” throughout the laser/lighting and production industries.
+The most commonly used source are for laser projectors are laser diodes, as they are more affordable than their counterparts and have become the “standard” throughout the laser/lighting and production industries.

 Understanding RGB diode laser technology